killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 People ask about these things a lot, so here they are:

 - **Born** in Chicago on July 21, 1987 (but I only lived there until I was 2)
-- **Lived** in more homes than I can count, from the Midwest to the Midwest
+- **Lived** in more homes than I can count, from the Midwest to the Wild West
 - **Live** in Austin, TX.
 The best city in the US
 - **Went to college** at Purdue University, and **grad school** at Bowling Green State University
+- Yes, my real (i.e., familial, on my birth certificate) name is "Killermann."

 That's all, folks.